plentymarkets/plugin-elastic-export-kauflux-de/README.md

 ![plentymarkets Logo](http://www.plentymarkets.eu/layout/pm/images/logo/plentymarkets-logo.jpg)

-# Elastic Export kauflux.de Plugin for plentymarkets 7
+# Elastic Export kauflux.de plugin for plentymarkets 7

 This is the elastic export kauflux.de plugin for plentymarkets 7 which extends the list of possible export formats.
 The elastic export is used to create export formats for price search engines, price comparison portals, markets and affiliate service providers.